dhis2/training-docs/content/analytic_tools/tg_datavisualizer.md

 You can download the chart as an image or PDF file.
 It is likely not necessary to review the other download formats.
 Downloading an image or PDF allows you to take the chart and use it offline as necessary.

-### Create a chart which uses sort order, target lines and a predefined legend
+#### Create a chart which uses sort order, target lines and a predefined legend

-Open the following line chart:
+Open the following chart:

 EPI - DPT Coverage - last year